pytchlang/pytch-tutorials/trimon/tutorial.md

 `pytch.wait_seconds(0.1)` line.

 To play the pattern more quickly, you can reduce that `0.1`, or even get rid of the `pytch.wait_seconds()` line altogether.
+But even without a `pytch.wait_seconds()`, each note will still play in full.
-But to make the game faster than that, you’ll need to think harder.
+To make the game faster than that, you’ll need to think harder.

-In the code at the moment, the speed of playing the pattern is set by how long the sounds play for.
-To cut the sound short, you might need to do something like
+Hint: To cut the sound short, you could do something like

 ``` python
 self.start_sound("note-1")